strimzi/strimzi.github.io/_posts/2023-08-29-kafka-node-pools-kraft.md

 In the KRaft mode, the Kafka cluster runs without an Apache ZooKeeper cluster as a dependency.
 The Kafka nodes in the KRaft mode have _controller_ and/or _broker_ roles.
-The nodes with the _controller_ role are responsible for maintaining the Kafka metadata and helping to bootstrap the Kafka cluster.
+The nodes with the _controller_ role are responsible for maintaining the Kafka metadata, handling leader elections, and helping to bootstrap the Kafka cluster.
 They take over the responsibilities originally handled by the ZooKeeper nodes.
 The nodes with the _broker_ role have the same responsibilities as the Kafka brokers in the ZooKeeper-based Kafka cluster.
 They receive the messages from the producers, store them, and pass them to the consumers.